d1childress/neoTUI/README.md

 Results can be exported in:
 - **JSON**: Structured data with full details
 - **CSV**: Tabular format for spreadsheet analysis

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

 ## 📄 License